tutsplus/easier-javascript-apps-with-angularjs/README.md

 Then run `node server/server.js`, and point your browser at http://localhost:9000/

+## Warning

+Certain source files referred to in the later lessons of this course are not present in the source repository.
+Our appologies for this oversight.

 These are source files for the Tuts+ course: [Easier JavaScript Apps with AngularJS][published url]